-The Graduate Calendar lists co-operative option is also available to full-time students in the Masters of Computer Science.
+The Graduate Calendar lists that the co-operative option is available to full-time students in the Masters of Computer Science.
 Co-operative education is based on the principle that academic studies combined with work experience are desirable for effective professional preparation.

-In addition to all other requirements for the degree, students admitted to the cooperative option must satisfactorily complete two work terms placements with a suitable employer in order to graduate with a co-op designation on their transcripts and diplomas.
+In addition to all other requirements for the degree, students admitted to the co-operative option must satisfactorily complete two work term placements with a suitable employer in order to graduate with a co-op designation on their transcripts and diplomas.
 It is desirable that the work placements be related to the student’s research.
-Placements are subject to the approval of the Graduate Director and of the student’s Thesis/Project supervisor.
-These work terms are four months in duration and students will conduct job searches through the university’s co-op office.
+Placements are subject to the approval of the Graduate Director and the student’s Thesis/Project supervisor.
+These work terms are four months duration, and students will conduct job searches through the university’s co-op office.
 During a work term, students will register in COMP 5913.
-While on a work term, students in this option are limited to taking one additional 0.5-credit course or registering in their thesis.
+While on a work term, students in this option are limited to one additional 0.5-credit course or registration in their thesis.

 Applying for Co-op Option:

 All of the below requirements must be satisfied to be eligible for Co-op:

 - The student applies at the end of the first term and must have a minimum of A- in at least two courses at the COMP 5xxx level.